spin-systems/vision-reads/README.md

 > ### _brightness, bloom, and bulbs_

-by more fruitful I mean to say that these processes of the industrial world evoke a fuller sensorium when giving nature its due diligence.
+by more fruitful I mean to say that these processes of the industrial world evoke a fuller sensorium when giving nature its due.

 - As a systems biology student, I find myself compelled to expose these isomorphisms, from electrical engineering to bioenergetic signalling and so on.
 Hopefully I'll do so clearly in this project :grinning: